 The UL MU Disable subfield indicates whether UL MU operation is suspended or resumed by a(#6260) non-AP STA.
 The UL MU Disable subfield is set to 1 to indicate that UL MU operation is suspended; otherwise it is set to 0 to indicate that UL MU operation is resumed.
 An AP sets the UL MU Disable subfield to 0.

-The Tx NSTS subfield indicates the maximum number of space-time streams, NSTS, that the STA supports in transmission(#7717) and is set to NSTS – 1.

-The UL MU Disable subfield indicates whether UL MU operation is suspended or resumed by a(#6260) non-AP STA.
-The UL MU Disable subfield is set to 1 to indicate that UL MU operation is suspended; otherwise it is set to 0 to indicate that UL MU operation is resumed.
-An AP sets the UL MU Disable subfield to 0.

 The Tx NSTS subfield indicates the maximum number of space-time streams, NSTS, that the STA supports in transmission(#7717) and is set to NSTS – 1.(#4733, #9804)

 9.4.2.237.2 HE MAC Capabilities Information field